Home Is Where the Horse Is

 I started riding my auntie’s horse, Stoney, when I was ten years old.
 She kept him on the farm because she lived in the city.
 I didn’t own my own horse until I turned 16.
 One of the neighbours had a three-year-old filly they wanted trained, so she became my first project.
 They offered to sell her to me when, naturally, I fell in love with her.
 I bought her for $200.
 I’ve owned at least one horse ever since then; I own three at the moment.

-My parents had some friends who knew some people who owned race horses, so when I turned 19, I was introduced to them and went to work as a groom for a thoroughbred trainer at Stampede Park in Calgary.
+My parents had friends who knew some people who owned race horses, so when I turned 19, I was introduced to them and went to work as a groom for a thoroughbred trainer at Stampede Park in Calgary.
 It was here I met my future husband, Larry.
 We worked for different trainers at first, but eventually ended up working for the same one—Don Gilkyson.

 Larry and I started our family in 1994 and moved back to Caroline in 1996, where we raised our three daughters around the people and community I love.